jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session20.md

 - A few `<kbd>` / `<samp>` tags, used appropriately

 This will be **Due** at the beginning of next class, and will count as a quiz grade.

+### Read the next few pages in Module 2
+On our [edube.org](https://edube.org/) text, read the next pages in Module 2:

+- Tables

+There are a lot of new tags here, so I'd encourage you to make some HTML files on your own to play around with them.
+We will not have a reading quiz next class, instead we'll practice together.